 Healthy fats, like olive oil, salmon, nuts and seeds

 However, when you eat is just as important as what you eat on this diet.
 Intermittent fasting is a non-negotiable on the Galveston Diet.
 Haver says that intermittent fasting leads to weight loss because of a calorie restriction, but she also explains that any calorie restriction will lead to weight loss.
 Research backs this, as studies show that intermittent fasting does not lead to more weight loss than simply a calorie restriction overall.

 However, Haver emphasizes the neuroprotective, anti-inflammatory effects of intermittent fasting as reasons for including it on the Galveston Diet.
-The 16:8 method is recommended - fasting for 16 hours and eating in an 8-hour window.
-While the 5:2 method (eating 500 calories two days per week and maintenance calorie needs the other days) may lead to similar results, she argues the 16:8 is easier for most people to incorporate into their lives.
-(Here's more about intermittent fasting and the pros and cons for women.)
+The 16:8 method is recommended—fasting for 16 hours and eating in an 8-hour window.
+While the 5:2 method (eating 500 calories for two days per week and maintenance calorie needs for the other days) may lead to similar results, she argues the 16:8 is easier for most people to incorporate into their lives.

 Is The Galveston Diet Good for You?